 A Common Sense Hiring and Firing Framework for Long Island and Stamford Businesses

-“All wealth is the product of labor.” – John Locke
+“All wealth is the product of labor.” – Michael Locke

 We all know how much of a gamble the hiring process can sometimes be.
 Often, we end up going by “gut feel” … a method which has put its fair share of adherents into some hot water, sadly.